Physician Assistant Studies (M.S.)

 These can include:

 - Health care or human service experience with consideration to type and duration.
 This can include both paid and volunteer experience.
+The program requires a minimum of 200 hours of direct patient contact.
+Shadowing is not considered as direct patient contact.

 - A personal essay that examines written communication skills, knowledge of the PA profession and motivation for the profession.